 - Measuring ROI: Google Analytics

-Bonus tip: For stellar headlines, consider asking questions, inducing curiosity, using lists, creating a sense of urgency, triggering an emotion, using power words and emphasizing the value a reader will gain from your content.
+For stellar headlines, consider asking questions, inducing curiosity, using lists, creating a sense of urgency, triggering an emotion.
+Then using power words and emphasizing the value a reader will gain from your content.
 Also, use shorter paragraphs (under 6 lines) to make the read easier for your content marketing pieces.
-Regularly sift through your content to see what can be kept, improved, consolidated and removed.
+You should sift through your content regularly.
+Your company gains the ability to see what can be kept.
+As well as improved, consolidated and removed.

 The main things you want to look for on your site is whether it’s 1) scalable 2) crawlable and 3) tiered.
 SEO is an incredibly broad topic, so we recommend these blog posts to get a more in-depth look at what it is and what measures you can put in place to achieve optimal search rankings.